When not working as a chemist and business manager, Jeremy enjoys gaming.

 What Are Guest Characters in Fighting Games?

 Have you ever played a fighting video game that featured a bonus character who doesn't fit in with the rest of the battlers?
-Those extra combatants are called "guest characters", and are some of the most effective advertising tools publishers can use.
+Those extra combatants are called "guest characters," and they are some of the most effective advertising tools publishers can use.

 For example, the Soul Calibur games are full of weapon-wielding warriors, but Soul Calibur 4 also featured Star Wars characters.
 Guest characters can be formidable, horrifying, or (as we'll see below) incredibly odd.
 Without further ado, let's rank the best guest fighters video games have offered us!